andrevidela/Research-report/Thesis/index.md

 ##### Syntax

-The structure of some piece of information, usual in the form of _text_.
+The structure of some piece of information, usually in the form of _text_.
 Syntax itself does not convey any meaning.

 ##### Semantics

-The meaning associated to a piece of data, most often related to syntax.
+The meaning associated with a piece of data, most often related to syntax.

 ##### Pattern matching

-Destructuring a value into its constituent parts in order to access them or understand what kind of value we are dealing with.
+Destructuring a value into its constituent parts to access them or understand what kind of value we are dealing with.

 ##### Generic type / Polymorphic type / Type parameter

-A type that needs a concrete type in order to be complete.
+A type that needs a concrete type to be complete.
 For example, `Maybe a` takes the single type `a` as parameter.
-Once we pass it the type `Int`, it becomes the complete type `Maybe Int`.
+Once we pass the type `Int`, it becomes the complete type `Maybe Int`.

 ## Programming Recap

 If you know about programming, you’ve probably heard about types and functions.
 Types are ways to classify values that the computer manipulates and functions are instructions that describe how those values are changed.

 In _imperative programming_, functions can perform powerful operations like "malloc" and "free" for memory management or make network requests through the internet.
-While powerful in a practical sense, those functions are really hard to study because it is not obvious how to define them in a mathematical way.
-In order to make our life easier we only consider functions in the _mathematical_ sense of the word : A function is something that takes an input and returns an output.
+While powerful in a practical sense, those functions are really hard to study because it is not obvious how to define them mathematically.
+To make our life easier we only consider functions in the _mathematical_ sense of the word: A function is something that takes an input and returns an output.

 ```haskell
 f : A -> B